ChrstphrHll/npc_gen/students/Mavrek Aolis.md

 ### Description
 - Dragonborn Sorcerer from Draconia
 - 5th year Assault student in Elkenval
-- frills, Red eyes, and gold skin
+- 2 curled horns, Red eyes, and gold skin
 - Is Realistic and Predatory, and has Connection as their ideal

 ### Organizations